Sole Representative Visa Specialists with a years of experience

 - have its business headquarters and principal place of business outside of the UK;

 - have no active branch, subsidiary or other representative of the business in the UK;

 - intend to establish and operate a registered branch or wholly owned subsidiary;

 - intend for the registered branch or wholly owned subsidiary to operate in the same kind of business activity.

-If you would like to enquire for any of our immigration services, please complete our online contact form here or send an email to us at [email protected] and one of our solicitors shall call you back.
+Please contact our immigration solicitors by sending an email to us at [email protected] and one of our solicitors shall call you back.

 Call us for a free initial consultation

 Yes, it is possible to bring dependents with you to the UK.
 However, you will need to show that you have enough money to maintain and accommodate yourselves in the UK without recourse to public funds.